About Miaio

 Simplicity

 Simplicity is not the absence of capability — it is the result of ruthless prioritization.
-We distill complex workflows into their essential elements and present them with the clarity they deserve, so that power users move faster and new users feel confident immediately.
+We distill complex telemetry into its essential elements and present it with the clarity it deserves, so that power users move faster and new users feel confident immediately.

 Craftsmanship